Looking to Cash In on the Equity in Your Home?

 You Might Spend Less Over The Life Of The Loan

 When you shorten the length of time you take to pay off the loan, you shorten the length of time you pay interest on that loan, meaning you’ll pay less interest over the life of the loan.
-But what about if you don’t shorten the length of the loan?
+But what if you don’t shorten the length of the loan?
 You could still end up paying less over the life of the mortgage.

 If your refinance rates are low, you may be able to lower your interest rate.
-Since you pay interest until you pay off the loan, this will save you on the amount of total interest you pay over the life of the loan.
+Since you pay interest until you pay off the loan, this will save you on the total amount of interest you pay over the life of the loan.

-Cons Of Refinancing
+Cons of Refinancing

 Refinancing isn’t a good idea for everyone and there are several reasons not to refinance, depending on your situation.
 Below are some downsides to refinancing you may consider before applying.